 Please adhere to the responsibility code, and share a safe experience with others.

 - Ride in control and within your ability level.
-You must be able to avoid other people or objects.

 - Inspect your bike or have it checked by a qualified bike mechanic before you ride.